-In addition to working with problems including depression, anxiety and low self-esteem, I also have an interest in Autism and Aspergers.
-I am particularly keen to provide a safe space in which my clients can explore long held feelings of being ‘different’, of being tolerated but not fully accepted, of feeling dissatisfied, disappointed and exhausted by the effort required in trying to continuously please others.
+I have a specialist interest in working with autistic and ADHD adults, including those experiencing burnout, depression, anxiety and low self-esteem.
+I am particularly keen to provide a safe, accepting space in which clients can explore long-held feelings of being ‘different’ — of being tolerated but not fully accepted — or of feeling dissatisfied, disappointed and exhausted by the effort involved in trying to please others, meet others' expectations, or be ‘good enough’.

-It is usually a relief to realise you are not alone in feeling like this and that it is possible to find your preferred way of being in the world and to decide to stop feeling the need to justify being your authentic self.
+For many people, it is a relief to realise they are not alone in feeling this way, and that it is possible to find a preferred way of being in the world — including deciding to stop feeling the need to justify simply being yourself.

-Unfortunately, it is often the case that autistic adults have had a poor experience of counselling and psychotherapy where the practitioner has not had sufficient understanding of the ways in which the world looks so very different to their autistic client.
-I have a particular interest in supporting adults who find they are struggling to come to terms with what it means to be autistic and the support I offer is very different to that which my clients tell me they have experienced elsewhere.
+Unfortunately, many autistic adults report poor experiences of counselling or psychotherapy where the practitioner has not had sufficient understanding of how differently the world can be experienced.
+I have a particular interest in supporting adults who are struggling to make sense of what it means to be autistic, and clients often tell me that the support I offer feels very different from what they have experienced elsewhere.

 Qualifications: